petercunha/Knock/README.md

 # Knock
-Scan the entire internet for SSH and Telnet ports.
+Scan the random IP addresses for open SSH and Telnet ports.
 Then automatically hack them.

 ## Installation
 - Install the following: